Home

 Faded

-There are a couple of varieties which have marking patterns that are different from normal:
+There are some varieties which have marking patterns that are different from the normal:

 Dominant Pied - also known as Australian or Banded Pied